-Retail funds are subject to an annual subscription tax of 0.05 per cent (or, to the extent that money market funds are concerned, 0.01 per cent) of their net asset value, subject to certain exemptions.
-A reduced subscription tax rate applies to the portion of net assets constituted by investments in sustainable activities: the reduced rate ranges from 0.04 per cent when at least 5 per cent of the fund's assets are sustainable activities to 0.01 per cent when at least 50 per cent of the fund's assets are sustainable activities is report certifying the percentage of investments in sustainable activities is required.
+Retail funds are subject to an annual subscription tax of 0.05 per cent (or, to the extent that money market funds are concerned, 0.01 per cent) of their net asset value, subject to certain exemptions (such as investments in other collective investment vehicles subject to subscription tax).
+A reduced subscription tax rate applies to the portion of net assets constituted by investments in sustainable activities: the reduced rate ranges from 0.04 per cent when at least 5 per cent of the fund's assets are sustainable activities to 0.01 per cent when at least 50 per cent of the fund's assets are sustainable activities.
+An auditor's report certifying the percentage of investments in sustainable activities is required.
+Furthermore, a pending bill of law proposes exempting funds subject to the ELTIF Regulation from subscription tax.

 Retail funds are exempt from income taxes and net wealth tax, and distributions they make to investors are exempt from withholding tax.
 Foreign investors disposing of their interest in a retail fund having a corporate legal form are exempt from non-resident capital gains taxation in Luxembourg.
-A retail fund set up as a fiscally transparent entity (rather than a corporate entity) could be subject to the reverse hybrid rules; however, the carve-out for collective investment vehicles should typically apply to these funds.
+A retail fund set up as a fiscally transparent entity (rather than a corporate entity) may be subject to the reverse hybrid rules; however, the carve-out for collective investment vehicles should typically apply to these funds.

-Participants in fund structures, like in any other industry, may have reporting obligations to the Luxembourg tax authorities under the Luxembourg implementation of the EU Directive 2018/822 of 25 May 2018 (DAC6) if they are involved in a reportable cross-border arrangement and there is no EU intermediary involved in designing or assisting with setting up such arrangement, or all intermediaries involved are exempt from the obligation to report such arrangement.
+Participants in fund structures, like in any other industry, may have reporting obligations to the Luxembourg tax authorities under the Luxembourg implementation of the Directive (EU) No. 2018/822 of 25 May 2018 if they are involved in a reportable cross-border arrangement and there is no EU intermediary involved in designing or assisting with setting up the arrangement, or all intermediaries involved are exempt from the obligation to report the arrangement.